Top Tips for AQA GCSE English Language: Paper 2, Questions 1 - 4

 Start with each writer’s attitude or opinion.

-Compare their use of language, tone and structure.
+Compare their use of language, tone, and structure.

 Use connectives, such as "similarly” or “however” to join your ideas and improve the flow of your writing.